-In 2016, Statistics Canada reported a total Elk Valley Rural labour force of 1,180 people (those working or actively seeking work, and who are 15+ years old), equating to a 71.5% participation rate, substantially higher than most East Kootenay communities.
-In other words, many more people are contributing to the local or broader economy via employment than otherwise.
+In 2016, Statistics Canada reported a total Columbia Valley Rural labour force of 3,720 people (those working or actively seeking work, and who are 15+ years old), equating to a 62.5% participation rate.
+In other words, more people are contributing to the local or broader economy via employment than otherwise.